adlnet/xAPI-Spec/xAPI.md

 Specifically, the Experience API provides:

-* The structure and definition of statement, state, learner, activity and objects, which are the means by which experiences are conveyed by a Learning Activity Provider.
+* The structure and definition of statement, state, learner, Activity and objects, which are the means by which experiences are conveyed by a Learning Activity Provider.

 * Data Transfer methods for the storage and retrieval (but not validation) of